Methw/support/z_archive/english.md

 If one of your first questions is "Why should I trust these people?", that is a good thing.
 Hopefully the following will help ease your fears.

 *   We've been up and running since August 2015\.
-If you search for ["mycrypto" on reddit](https://www.reddit.com/search?q=mycrypto), you can see numerous people who use us with great success.
+If you search for ["ClassicEtherWallet" on reddit](https://www.reddit.com/search?q=mycrypto), you can see numerous people who use us with great success.
 *   We aren't going to take your money or steal your private key(s).
 There is no malicious code on this site.
 In fact the "GENERATE WALLET" pages are completely client-side.
 That means that all the code is executed on **your computer** and it is never saved and transmitted anywhere.
 *   Check the URL -- This site is being served through GitHub and you can see the source code here: [https://github.com/kvhnuke/etherwallet/tree/gh-pages](https://github.com/kvhnuke/etherwallet/tree/gh-pages) to [https://www.mycrypto.com](https://www.mycrypto.com).
 *   For generating wallets, you can download the [source code and run it locally](https://github.com/kvhnuke/etherwallet/releases/latest).
 See #5 above.